61% of people working from home are doing so because they want to, even though their office is open

 In-person workers remain concerned about virus exposure

-Importantly, the majority of workers, 60%, don't have that can be done from home.
+Importantly, the majority of workers, 60%, don't have jobs that can be done from home.
 About half of those who work in-person say they're concerned about being exposed to Covid, according to Pew, a share that hasn't budged since October 2020.

-Most people going into a workplace today are at least somewhat satisfied with their employer's Covid and safety measures, but it varies by age, race and income.
+Most people going into a workplace today are at least somewhat satisfied with their employer's Covid health and safety measures, but it varies by age, race and income.
 Workers who are 65 and older, white and upper-income are far more likely to be "very satisfied" with workplace Covid safety those who are younger than 30, Black, Hispanic or lower income.

-Employer requirements don't seem to change these views, Parker says.
+Employer vaccine requirements don't seem to change these views, Parker says.
 About 39% of workers with a vaccine requirement and 35% of workers without one say they are "very satisfied" with their employer's Covid safety precautions.

 Overall, according to Pew, about 1 in 5 in-person workers say their employer has a vaccine requirement in place.
-Beyond vaccines, public health officials that indoor masking, social distancing, good hygiene and staying home when sick are all ways to minimize the spread of Covid-19.
+Beyond vaccines, public health officials stress that indoor masking, social distancing, good hygiene and staying home when sick are all ways to minimize the spread of Covid-19.